isc-projects/kea/doc/guide/install.rst

 Kea stores its leases in a lease database.
 The software has been written in a way that makes it possible to choose which database product should be used to store the lease information.
-At present, Kea supports four database backends: MySQL, PostgreSQL, Cassandra, and Memfile.
+Kea supports four database backends: MySQL, PostgreSQL, Cassandra, and Memfile.
 To limit external dependencies, MySQL, PostgreSQL, and Cassandra support are disabled by default and only Memfile is available.
 Support for the